gashawbekele06/solar-challenge-week0/README.md

 -  Bar chart ranking countries by average GHI
 -  Key observations documented in markdown cells

+##  Strategic Recommendation for MoonLight Energy Solutions
+Based on the analysis:
+- MoonLight Energy Solutions should prioritize solar installations in regions with high average GHI values.
+- Benin shows the highest median and average GHI, indicating strong solar potential.
+- Togo exhibits moderate irradiance, suitable for hybrid solar solutions.
+- Investments in Benin and Sierra Leone are recommended to maximize sustainability and operational efficiency.

 ## Contributions
 - Set up Git & CI workflows